 Over the past 18 years, we have been practicing the Blair upper cervical technique in Lake Elmo, Minnesota.
 Over those 18 years, we have seen hundreds of concussion cases.
 Hyperacusis, or sensitivity to sound, is a common symptom experienced by post-concussion syndrome patients.
 However, post-concussion syndrome patients are not the only ones who have hyperacusis.
 We find about 5% of our new patients suffer from this phenomenon, and not all of them have suffered from post-concussion syndrome.

 Hyperacusis, neck injury, sensitivity to light, and post-concussion syndrome seem to be highly correlated.
-This article would like to talk about our practice experience with patients who suffer from hyperacusis, sensitivity to light, and what it has to do with an upper cervical spine injury.
+This article would like to discuss our practice experience with patients who suffer from hyperacusis, sensitivity to light, and what it has to do with an upper cervical spine injury.
 The current scientific literature indicates that there is a correlation between concussion and hyperacusis.

 A study published in 2018 showed concussed athletes compared to non-concussed athletes had higher levels of hyperacusis, more sensitivity to noise, losses in the upper ranges of hearing, and suffered from more depression.
 "Fifty-eight college athletes with normal hearing who either had incurred one or more sport-related concussions (N = 28) or who had never suffered a head injury (N = 30) participated.
 Results indicated that the Concussed group scored higher on the Hyperacusis questionnaire and displayed greater sensitivity to sounds in psychoacoustic tasks compared to the Control group"(1)

-People who suffer from concussion have a higher incidence of hyperacusis than the regular population; however, current mainstream medical treatment does not have a successful protocol to help these patients recover from most Post-Concussion Syndrome.
+People who suffer from concussions have a higher incidence of hyperacusis than the regular population; however, current mainstream medical treatment does not have a successful protocol to help these patients recover from most Post-Concussion Syndrome.

-Several studies indicate that hyperacusis after a concussion is one of the strongest indicators of whether a patient will have long term post-concussion syndrome symptoms—most people who suffer from a concussion recover in 7-10 days.
-However, a small percentage of individuals who suffer a concussion have long term health issues.
+Several studies indicate that hyperacusis after a concussion is one of the strongest indicators of whether a patient will have long-term post-concussion syndrome symptoms—most people who suffer from a concussion recover in 7-10 days.
+However, a small percentage of individuals who suffer a concussion have long-term health issues.
 Findings suggest that those who suffer from hyperacusis persisting past the second and third months have a poorer long-term prognosis.
-If a concussion patient suffers from hyperacusis into the third month following a concussion, they are three times as likely to have long term post-concussion symptoms.
+If a concussion patient suffers from hyperacusis into the third month following a concussion, they are three times as likely to have long-term post-concussion symptoms.
 (2)

 Neck Injury and Increased Sympathetic Activity of the Nervous System

 The head-neck junction is the most vulnerable area of the spine when it comes to injury.
 The head weighs 10 to 12 pounds and rests on the atlas vertebra, which weighs 2 ounces.
-Furthermore, the headrests on the end of a “stick,” making it susceptible to acceleration-deceleration type injuries.
-When a concussion injury occurs, it not only shears brain tissue, but it simultaneously tears the supporting soft tissue at the head-neck junction, which leads to a cascade of neurological effects.
+Furthermore, the headrests on the end of a "stick," making it susceptible to acceleration-deceleration type injuries.
+When a concussion injury occurs, it not only shears brain tissue but simultaneously tears the supporting soft tissue at the head-neck junction, which leads to a cascade of neurological effects.